murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/slml2img_options.rst

 slml2img
 ********
-SLML2IMG Synthesizes an image from a list of SLML models.
+This function synthesizes an image from a list of SLML models.
 Instances may be saved in the following forms:

 #. tiff stacks: a 3D tiff image stack for each pattern generated using the input models